-Sustainability Forum 2017 took place in Hanoi on Oct 10, seeking to scale
+Sustainability Forum 2017 took place in Hanoi on October 10, seeking to scale

 up business solutions to sustainability challenges.

-Opening a event, Chairman of a Vietnam
+Opening the event, Chairman of the Vietnam

-VCCI also determined a Vietnam Business
+VCCI also established the Vietnam Business

-Loc cited a “Better Business, Better World”
+Loc cited the “Better Business, Better World”

-and benevolent expansion path.
+and humane development path.

 Kamal Malhotra, UN Resident Coordinator in

-It is required to boost financial sources,
+It is necessary to boost financial sources,

-However, Vinh certified that many enterprises
+However, Vinh admitted that most enterprises

-development routine is still modest.
+development process is still modest.

 orientations, Vinh said.-VNA